-- Based on good consumption and utility, a 12.9-megawatt peak solar photovoltaic (PV) plant opened in November 2017 has allowed UNHCR to increase the provision of electricity to refugees' homes from the current 12.5 hours up to 14.5 hours.
-This upgrade eased the living conditions of families in the camp and improved their safety and security, while facilitating the storage of food and allowing children longer hours to do their homework.
+Based on good consumption and utility, a 12.9-megawatt peak solar photovoltaic (PV) plant opened in November 2017 has allowed UNHCR to provide 11 hours of electricity to refugees' homes.
+This provision eased the living conditions of families in the Camp.
+It improved their safety and security while facilitating the storage of food and allowing children longer hours to do their homework.
 The plant helped UNHCR save an average of approximately USD 5 million per year in electricity bills, an amount that could be redirected to expand other vital services to Zaatari camp residents.
-It is foreseen that other facilities such as hospitals, community centres and offices of humanitarian organisations working on site will also benefit from the electricity generated by the plant.
-All 2,300 sodium street lights in Zaatari camp are replaced with LED low-energy consuming lights to save energy and going for more green.
-To improve power connection in shelters, a project for replacing consumer cables to upgrade the current status of electrical network in Zaatari has commenced, and the replacement of consumer cables has been extended for 9,610 shelters.
-The project also includes the installation of additional 500 suspension poles based on the needs at Shelter and is expected to finish by end of the year. - To ensure community participation and empowerment, JICA trained 144 refugee electricians at the National Electric Power Company training center (NEPCO-ETC).
-These electricians will be responsible for connecting households to the distribution network, ensuring the connection is safe and reliable.
+It is foreseen that other facilities such as hospitals, community centers, and offices of humanitarian organizations working on site will also benefit from the electricity generated by the plant.
+All 2,300 sodium street lights in Zaatari camp are replaced with LED lowenergy consuming lights to save energy and going for more green.
+To improve power connection in shelters, a project for replacing consumer cables to upgrade the current status of the electrical network in Zaatari has commenced; the replacement of consumer cables has been extended for 13,000 shelters, and 10,052 shelters have been energized.
+The project also includes the installation of an additional 520 suspension poles based on the needs at shelter.
+Residual current circuit breaker (RCBO) project has begun in January with a Smart Line contractor.
+12,687 RCBOs have been installed in shelters.